Auto-DL/Auto-DL/CONTRIBUTING.md

 ## How Can I Contribute?

-There are many ways you can contribute to Auto-DL but before contributing to the development of Auto-DL, please first check to see is an [issue exists](https://github.com/Auto-DL/Auto-DL/issues) already for the change you want to make.
+There are many ways you can contribute to Auto-DL but before contributing to the development of Auto-DL, please first check to see if an [issue exists](https://github.com/Auto-DL/Auto-DL/issues) already for the change you want to make.
 This is the entry point for your contributions.

 ### Don't see your issue?
 Open one